redysanin/BestPrice/README.md

  If we call function getBestPrice from originAirport IAD to destinationAirport SFO  it should give me result $260.0

  If we call function getBestPrice from originAirport ORD to destinationAirport SFO  it should give me result $70.0

+ *Candidate can write jnuit to test their code